How to Set Up and Use the GitHub MCP Server — Complete Guide

 Step-by-step guide to the GitHub MCP server.
 Create PRs, manage issues, review code, and automate workflows directly from your AI coding assistant.

-What the GitHub MCP Server Exposes
+What the Server Exposes

 Prerequisites